ducksnack/bloodbowl_manager/README.md

 - Django 4.x

+- django-crispy-forms and crispy-bootstrap5
+  (both are included in requirements.txt, just do <code>pip install -r requirements.txt</code>)

 After running the database migrations, you can populate the database with initial data (factions, player types, and injury types) using the following command:

 python manage.py populate_initial_data

 ## Features Developed So Far

 ### Team and Player Management

-* Create and manage teams and their players.
+- Create and manage teams and their players.

-* Track player statistics and attributes.
+- Track player statistics and attributes.

-* Level up players
+- Level up players

 ### Match Scheduling and Results

-* Schedule matches between teams.
+- Schedule matches between teams.

-* Record match results, including casualties, weather conditions, and other relevant details.
+- Record match results, including casualties, weather conditions, and other relevant details.

 ### Stat Tracking

-* Log stats like touchdowns, casualties, and injuries during matches, with detailed attribution to involved players.
+- Log stats like touchdowns, casualties, and injuries during matches, with detailed attribution to involved players.

 ### Team Statistics

-* View team performance metrics and other statistics.
+- View team performance metrics and other statistics.

 ### League Management

-* Create and manage leagues.
+- Create and manage leagues.

-* Register teams in leagues.
+- Register teams in leagues.

-* Track league results and standings.
+- Track league results and standings.

 ## Features in the Pipeline

 ### CSS and Styling

-* Improve the visual design of the app for a better user experience.
+- Improve the visual design of the app for a better user experience.

 ### User Authentication

-* Add user login and management functionality to enable multi-user access and roles.
+- Add user login and management functionality to enable multi-user access and roles.